MatthewYork/DateTools/README.md

 * laterDate:
 * compare:

-<code>earlierDate:</code> and <code>laterDate:</code> are great, but it would be nice to have a boolean response to help when building logic in code.
+<code>earlierDate:</code> and <code>laterDate:</code> are great, but it would be nice to have a boolean response to help when building logic in code; to easily ask "is this date earlier than that one?".
 DateTools has a set of proxy methods that do just that as well as a few other methods for extended flexibility.
 The new methods are:
 * isEarlierThan
 * isEarlierThanOrEqualTo
 * isLaterThan